spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 # Next Steps

-Your next step in the deployment lifecycle is to prepare the Edge Installer user data.
-Use the [Prepare User Data](/clusters/edge/site-deployment/prepare-edge-configuration) guide to continue.
+Your next step in the deployment lifecycle is to prepare the Edge host for the installation.
+Use the [Prepare Edge Hosts for Installation](/clusters/edge/site-deployment/stage) guide to continue.

 <br />